-Policy: GSGWM has zero tolerance for abuse, mistreatment, or sexual activity among cy: GSGWM has zero tolerance for abuse, mistreatment, or sexual activity among members within the council and its camps.
+Policy: GSGWM has zero tolerance for abuse, mistreatment, or sexual activity among members within the council and its camps.
 This council is committed to providing all Girl Scout members with a safe environment and will not tolerate the mistreatment or abuse of one member by another member.
 Conduct by members that rises to the level of abuse, mistreatment, or sexual activity will result in intervention or disciplinary action, p to and including dismissal from the program.
 In addition, our council will not tolerate any behavior that is classified under the definition of bullying, and to the extent that such actions are disruptive, the council will take the necessary steps to eliminate such behavior.